1898 Western University of Pennsylvania football team: Season recap

-The 1898 football team at the Western University of Pennsylvania (WUP) was led by Dr. Fred Robinson.
-Dr. Robinson was a graduate of State College and former player who lettered on their 1894 team.
+The 1898 football team at the Western University of Pennsylvania (WUP) was led by Dr. Fred Robison.
+Dr. Robison was a graduate of State College and former player who lettered on their 1894 team.
 He also played for the Greensburg Athletic Association.
 He was registered in the Dental School so he was basically a graduate school player/coach.
 The manager, Edwin L. Thomas, had some scheduling problems due to the late formation of the team and unexpected cancellations, but managed to put together a reasonable slate of games with both college and club teams.
-Coach Robinson also formed a sophomore team that played a six-game schedule.
-In its first season under head coach Frederick A. Robinson, the team compiled a 3–2–1 record and outscored opponents by a total of 68 to 34.
+Coach Robison also formed a sophomore team that played a six-game schedule.
+In its first season under Robison, the team compiled a 3–2–1 record and outscored opponents by a total of 68 to 34.

-Ultimately, Dr. Robinson led the WUP varsity eleven to back-to-back winning seasons while pursuing his Dental degree.
+Ultimately, Dr. Robison led the WUP varsity eleven to back-to-back winning seasons while pursuing his Dental degree.

 Game summaries

 Pittsburgh Academy

-Coach Robinson scheduled a practice game with the Pittsburgh Academy to choose his varsity starting line-up.
+Coach Robison scheduled a practice game with the Pittsburgh Academy to choose his varsity starting line-up.
 On October 12 at Recreation Park, the WUP varsity defeated the Pittsburgh Academy by a score of 24–5.
-On the Western U.'s first possession, halfback Robinson quickly penetrated the Academy's defense and scored a touchdown.
+On the Western U.'s first possession, halfback Robison quickly penetrated the Academy's defense and scored a touchdown.
 WUP fullback B. L. Rosenbloom converted the goal kick after.
 After the ensuing kickoff, tackle William Mitchell and B. L. Rosenbloom carried the ball down the field for the second touchdown.
 Rosenbloom again converted the goal kick after.
 The Academy boys then put together an offensive drive and got within five yards of the goal but lost the ball on downs.
-Robinson then raced the ball to the Academy five and the WUP offense proceeded to score again right before halftime.
+Robison then raced the ball to the Academy five and the WUP offense proceeded to score again right before halftime.

-In the second half Coach Robinson substituted freely and gave everyone a chance to earn a spot on the roster.
+In the second half Coach Robison substituted freely and gave everyone a chance to earn a spot on the roster.
 Late in the game the Academy eleven were able to work the ball deep into Western U. territory and score a touchdown.

-The WUP starting lineup for the Pittsburgh Academy game was Victor King (left end), Allen (left tackle), John Munden (left guard), James Chessrown (center), Weber (right guard), William Mitchell (right tackle), Clarence Burleigh (right end), Clyde Sample (left halfback), Fred Robinson (right halfback), Charles Blair (quarterback) and B. L. Rosenbloom (fullback).
+The WUP starting lineup for the Pittsburgh Academy game was Victor King (left end), Allen (left tackle), John Munden (left guard), James Chessrown (center), Weber (right guard), William Mitchell (right tackle), Clarence Burleigh (right end), Clyde Sample (left halfback), Fred Robison (right halfback), Charles Blair (quarterback) and B. L. Rosenbloom (fullback).
 The substitutes that saw action were Chester Fisher, George Dale, Herman Watt, William Hanson, Glendenning and Price.